Weil polynomials of abelian varieties over finite fields with many rational points: Introduction

 \section{Introduction}

-Abelian varieties defined over finite fields are of large interest.
-Arithmetic properties of their groups of rational points were studied since the last century (\cite{Waterhouse}, \cite{Ruck1990}, \cite{DIPIPPO1998426}, \cite{HOWE2002139}, \cite{Aubry}).
-A renewed interest on the structure and the cardinality of the groups of rational points on abelian varieties is due to their applications to information theory (\cite{Frey}, \cite{MYFE}).
 In the present paper we study abelian varieties defined over finite fields with groups of rational points of large cardinality, and their cyclicity.
+Arithmetic properties of abelian varieties and their groups of rational points are of large interest and were studied since the last century (\cite{Waterhouse,Ruck1990,DIPIPPO1998426,HOWE2002139,Aubry}).
+A renewed interest on the structure and the cardinality of the groups of rational points on abelian varieties is due to their applications to information theory.
+For instance, cyclic subgroups of abelian varieties are used in cryptography (\cite{Koblitz2000,RS02}), while abelian surfaces with group of rational points of large cardinality allow to construct long algebraic geometry codes (\cite{MYFE}).

-A powerful tool to study isogeny classes of abelian varieties comes from the elegant Honda-Tate theory (\cite{Tate1971}) via Weil polynomials.
-These last carry a lot of arithmetic and geometric information on the varieties, e.g.~the number of rational points.
-For small dimensions, there exists precise criteria to decide whether a polynomial is the Weil polynomial of an isogeny class of abelian varieties.
-Unfortunately, not much is known in general dimension and this is one of the main obstacle in the study of isogeny classes.
+A powerful tool to study isogeny classes of abelian varieties comes from the elegant Honda--Tate theory (\cite{Tate1971}) via Weil polynomials.
+These last carry a lot of arithmetic and geometric information on the varieties, \textit{e.g.}~their number of rational points.
+For small dimensions, there exist precise criteria to decide whether a polynomial is the Weil polynomial of an isogeny class.
+On the other hand, not much is known in general dimension and this is one of the main obstacles in the study of isogeny classes.

 The cardinality of the group of rational points of an abelian variety is an invariant of its isogeny class.
+The isogeny class of $g$--dimensional abelian varieties defined over $\Fq$ with the maximal number of rational points contains the $g$--power of the maximal elliptic curve defined over the same finite field.
+Therefore, its Weil polynomial is easily given.
+It is then natural to study the maximal isogeny class of abelian varieties under some restrictions.

+The endomorphism algebra of an abelian variety is an invariant under isogenies.
+In this paper, we focus on isogeny classes whose endomorphism algebra is a field.
+This condition is stronger than being simple, and it is actually equivalent to be of type I or IV with $d=1$ in Albert's classification (\cite{A34,A35}).
+First, note that among simple abelian varieties these varieties are the most common ones.
+Secondly, this allows us to work with irreducible Weil polynomials.

-Besides the case of dimension one, two different isogeny classes defined over the same finite field $\Fq$ can have the same number of rational points.
-We focus our attention on the finite set of isogeny classes of $g$-dimensional abelian varieties defined over $\Fq$ that have endomorphism algebra which is a field.
-Then, we can ask whether there is a unique maximal isogeny class (in the sense of the number of rational points).
-When this is the case, we denote it by $\mathcal{M}_g^0(q)$.
+Let us consider the finite set of isogeny classes of $g$-dimensional abelian varieties defined over $\Fq$ that have endomorphism algebra which is a field.
+Besides the case of dimension one, two not isogenous abelian varieties defined over the same field can have the same number of rational points.
+If there is only one isogeny class of abelian varieties within the previous finite set having the maximal number of rational points, we define it as the \textbf{maximal class} and we denote it by $\mathcal{I}_{\text{max}}^0(g,q)$.
+From now on whenever the notation $\mathcal{I}_{\text{max}}^0(g,q)$ is used, the uniqueness of the class is understood.